splunk/public-o11y-docs/rum/rum-custom-indexed-tags.rst

 Create custom tags to improve filtering and troubleshooting capabilities in Tag Spotlight.
 First, create a custom span tag, then index it by adding a MetricSet to the span tag.
 Adding a MetricSet to the span tags lets you use all of the features associated with indexed span tags.
 See, :ref:`apm-index-span-tags`.

-Track custom workflows
+Track custom processes
 =================================

 Adding your own tags that are meaningful to your organization like custom tags, helps you refine results and glean insights most pertinent to you.
-Custom span tags are especially useful for tracking workflows that are unique to your organization.
+Custom span tags are especially useful for tracking processes that are unique to your organization.
 For example, customer support, tier, department, or internal geo locations for facilities.